‘Meet Me Next Christmas’ (2024) Review

 When her flight home for Christmas is canceled, Layla (Christina Milian) meets two men in the guest lounge at the airport.
 Teddy (Devale Ellis), whom she speaks briefly to at the buffet, and James (Kofi Siriboe), a man who seems almost perfect for her – except she’s not single and has no plans to be anytime soon.
 Feeling a connection, James tells Layla to meet him at the Pentatonix concert on the next Christmas Eve, should she find herself single by then.

 Meet Me Next Christmas is one of many holiday offerings by Netflix this year.
-Given their track record for not-so-great rom-coms, I wasn’t expecting much from this movie but a lot of contrived plots and a lot of cheese.
-I did get a contrived plot, and I did get cheese, but surprisingly, I wasn’t overwhelmed by them to the point where I couldn’t enjoy this movie.
+Given their track record of not-so-great rom-coms, I wasn’t expecting much from this movie, but I got a lot of contrived plots and a lot of cheese.
+I did get a contrived plot and some cheese, but surprisingly, I wasn’t overwhelmed by them to the point where I couldn’t enjoy this movie.

-The movie takes some inspiration from Serendipity, in which two people let fate decide whether or not they belong together.
+The movie takes inspiration from Serendipity, in which two people let fate decide whether they belong together.
 However, the outcome is very apparent from the first scene.
-Milian and Ellis have lovely chemistry together, which helps make the plot more palatable.
+Milian and Ellis have lovely chemistry, which makes the plot more palatable.
 While I may not have been a fan of her previous Netflix offerings, Milian is a reliable, likable lead for this kind of movie.
 It’s her leading men who seem to be interchangeable and somewhat forgettable.

 Tymika Tafari and Kalen Allen provide most of the laughs as Roxy, Layla’s best friend, and Jordy, Teddy’s cousin.
 Jordy somehow wrangles Teddy and Layla into a Christmas-themed lip sync battle in order to, you guessed it, win two tickets to Pentatonix.
 It’s really kind of ridiculous how we get from A to B in this movie, but if you love Pentatonix and, say, Jingle All the Way, you’ll probably really like it anyway.